mpfilbin/go-password-hasher/README.md

 ## HTTP API

 ### Creating a new encoded password hash
-Clients request a new encoded password hash by issuing a HTTP `POST` request to the `/hash` endpoint.
+Clients request a new encoded password hash by issuing an HTTP `POST` request to the `/hash` endpoint.

 **Request:**
 ```http